Zjinnnn/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 2. About this User Guide

 TAvigator is all about your experience!
-This User Guide is designed with you in mind and it will be able to guide you along in learning how to use TAvigator!
+This User Guide is designed with you in mind, and it will be able to guide you along in learning how to use TAvigator!

 For :star: **First time users**, we're thrilled to have you here!
 We recommend you to follow the User Guide sequentially from here, to get the best experience!